 9. Must be a Good Driver

 It’s a crucial point to add to this list.
-RV is a good investment for you only if you are a good driver, or you have someone who is a good driver.
+RVs are a good investment for you only if you are a good driver or have someone who is a good driver.

 Driving an RV is nothing like driving a regular car or truck.
 It requires special skills and in-depth knowledge of handling such massive vehicles.

-Driving skills for an RV are especially demanding when you need to park in a relatively congested space.
+Driving skills for an RV are incredibly demanding when parking in a relatively congested space.
 Parking a fifth wheel or a camper trailer is even more difficult.

 10. Limitation (Urban Exploration)

-While traveling on RVs, you can explore numerous beautiful places all over the country.
-However, RV isn’t a perfect choice for urban exploration.
+While traveling on RVs, you can explore numerous beautiful places nationwide.
+However, the RV isn’t a perfect choice for urban exploration.

 You cannot move around the city in your heavy vehicle.
-Some cities have restrictions on big vehicles to enter specific areas, while others may be very crowded to let you RV in.
+Some cities restrict big vehicles from entering specific areas, while others may be too crowded to let you RV in.

 11. Overnight Parking Limitations

 Overnight RV parking is a huge factor to consider.
 You cannot park your RV overnight without local authorities’ permission.
-Unless it is a place designed for RVers to stay overnight like campgrounds etc. however, staying overnight at campgrounds requires payments.
+Unless it is designed for RVers, like campgrounds, etc., staying overnight at campgrounds requires payments.

-Some places offer free overnight parking facilities for RVs in their parking lots as well.
-Some examples are Wall-Mart, Costco, Cabela’s, Cracker Barrel, and many others.
-However, you must call the manager of the place you intend to park overnight beforehand to avoid any confusion of hassle at a later stage.
+Some places offer accessible overnight parking facilities for RVs in their parking lots as well.
+Some examples are Walmart, Costco, Cabela’s, Cracker Barrel, etc. However, you must call the manager of the place you intend to park overnight beforehand to avoid any confusion or hassle at a later stage.

-Sometimes the permission is on the company’s manager’s discretion while other times, it is due to the state orders.
+Sometimes, the permission is at the company’s manager’s discretion, while other times, it is due to the state orders.
 Several states do not allow overnight RV parking due to security issues.
 For example, Wal-Mart allows overnight parking in some of its outlets and doesn’t permit it in others.

-Several apps assist the growing number of RVers if they are looking for an overnight RV parking facility.
+Several apps assist the growing number of RVers looking for an overnight RV parking facility.

 12. You Can’t Escape Housework

-There is no escape from house chores in a motorhome, well, because it’s still “home.”
+There is no escape from house chores in a motorhome because it’s still “home.”

-Being on the recreational vehicle won’t exempt you from house chores.
+Being in a recreational vehicle won’t exempt you from house chores.

 You still have to do the dishes yourself—Cook food for yourself and your family.
-Keep everything in its right place.
+Keep everything in its proper place.

-When there is limited space, even a smaller mess makes a considerable impact.
+When there is limited space, even a minor mess dramatically impacts things.
 Everyone moving inside the RV with dirty shoes after a trip from outside makes you mad.
-But you need to clean and mop, so everything is in order.
+But you need to clean and mop so everything is in order.

 How about doing the laundry?
 You cannot leave all the dirty laundry to pile up when there is constant movement in and out of the RV.
-Washing the load in that tiny washing machine, then drying it and storing it in that minimal space requires some patience.
+Washing the load in that tiny machine, then drying it and storing it in that minimal space, requires some patience.

-If you like getting clean linen and cooked food like in a hotel while traveling, RV living is not for you.
+RV living is not for you if you like getting clean linen and cooked food like in a hotel while traveling.

 13. Storage and Parking Issues

 You cannot park your RV in your driveway as it’s not allowed by the authorities.
-Or a neighbor might report you on parking your RV in your driveway, considering it to be an eyesore.
-You need to have a massive garage to store your vehicle safely, or you must look for a storage facility near your vicinity.
+Or a neighbor might report you for parking your RV in your driveway, considering it an eyesore.
+Having a massive garage to store your vehicle safely would be best, or you must look for a storage facility nearby.

 There are several types of storage areas.
-Some offer concrete ground and a shed, but the RV is not fully covered, thus exposed to the severe weather conditions and rodent attack.
+Some offer concrete ground and a shed, but the RV is not fully covered, thus exposed to severe weather conditions and rodent attacks.

-Check out these cool tips to rodent proof your camper.
+Check out these excellent tips to rodent-proof your camper.

 On the other hand, some facilities do offer fully covered storage spaces for RVs.
 However, these facilities are comparatively more expensive.

-Yet another critical reason why RVs are a bad investment, there is no time when you are not spending on your recreational vehicle, even when you are at your home while your RV is parked.
+Yet another critical reason why RVs are a terrible investment is that there is no time when you are not spending on your recreational vehicle, even when you are at your home while your RV is parked.

-Although RV is generally safe to use, extreme weather conditions may become a point of concern sometimes.
+Although RVs are generally safe to use, extreme weather conditions may become a point of concern sometimes.
 After all, it’s still a vehicle.
 You cannot expect it to be safe from tornadoes, wind storms, or severe snowstorms.

-Your awnings, outdoor furniture, and other such stuff are vulnerable to be tossed around if strong wind hits.
-Any flying object can hit your vehicle and damage the exterior.
-Here are few tips to stay safe in such unpredictable situations.
+Your awnings, outdoor furniture, and other stuff are vulnerable to being tossed around if strong wind hits.
+Any flying object can plug your vehicle and damage the exterior.
+Here are a few tips to stay safe in such unpredictable situations.

-Firstly, I would recommend you to always stay updated with the weather in the areas you plan to visit.
+Firstly, I recommend always staying updated with the weather in the areas you plan to visit.

 Secondly, always have a list of places where you might find shelter in extreme weather conditions.

-Lastly, I would strongly suggest you keep a weather radio with you all the time, so you can call for help even if your phone’s battery dies.
+Lastly, I strongly suggest you always keep a weather radio with you so you can call for help even if your phone’s battery dies.

 15. Sewage Issues

-There are two types of tanks that hold water.
+Two types of tanks hold water.
 These are the black water tank and gray water tank.

-For a gray water tank, you have to be very careful while consuming the water, so it lasts until you reach your next destination.
-This tank holds water for kitchen usage.
+For a gray water tank, you must be very careful while consuming the water so it lasts until you reach your next destination.
+This tank holds water for kitchen use.

-You must keep the tank in better condition by flushing frequently, using RV specific toilet cleaners and toilet papers as it helps the toxins to break down quickly.
+It would be best to keep the tank in better condition by flushing frequently and using RV-specific toilet cleaners and toilet paper, as it helps the toxins break down quickly.